TcPirate1/TcPirate1/README.md

 I am a current student at Whitecliffe and reside in Christchurch, New Zealand.

+😄 Pronouns: He/Him

 ## Language breakdown

 <img src="https://github-readme-stats.vercel.app/api/top-langs?username=TcPirate1&show_icons=true&locale=en&layout=compact&theme=chartreuse-dark" alt="ovi" />

+## 🔭 I’m currently working on
+A Python program to search for and manipulate values in an Excel file.
+The repo is here: https://github.com/TcPirate1/Excel_Searcher-Python

+## 🤔 I’m looking for help with
+Everything haha

 ## 🌱 I’m currently learning:
-- Databases and API (mySQL, MongoDB & Postman)
+- Databases and API (MySQL, MongoDB & Postman)
+- Linux (Mint, Manjaro), Git & Github
 - Salesforce
-- Linux (Mint), Git & Github

 ## 📫 How to reach me: